bitsummation/pickaxe/README.md

 Found [here](https://github.com/bitsummation/pickaxe/releases).
 It requires .NET framework 4.0.
 The Pickaxe-Console.zip is the command line version without the editor.
 ## Quickstart
 ---
 Pickaxe uses SQL statements combined with CSS selectors to pick out text from a web page.
 Download the tool from above and unzip the contents and double click on **Pickaxe.Studio.exe**.
-Below are some simple examples.
+Below are some example snippets.
+A full runnable example that scrapes a forum I host is found [here](https://raw.githubusercontent.com/bitsummation/pickaxe/master/Examples/vtss.s).
 #### Example 1
 Capture the commit information from this page.
 ```sql